ToxicPine/planning-win/presentation.md

 **For GPU Owners**:

-- Earn SOL by joining our compute marketplace
+- Earn USDC by joining our compute marketplace
 - Specialize in high-demand model components
 - Low barrier to entry with consumer hardware